heyigor/miniBAE/README.md

 # What is miniBAE?

- The platform-neutral
+ The platform neutral
- Beatnik Audio Engine, Mini Edition (miniBAE) is an exceptionally mature, well-rounded, and reliable computer music and sound system specially customized for small-footprint and embedded applications.
+ Beatnik Audio Engine, mini edition (miniBAE) is an exceptionally mature, well rounded, and reliable computer music and sound system specially customized for small footprint and embedded applications.

 ## miniBAE is...

 ### Flexible

- It can play several leading industry-standard music and audio file formats from disk or from memory.
+ It can play several leading industry standard music and audio file formats from disk or from memory.

-### Interactivity-oriented
+### Interactivity oriented

- You can pause and resume any media playback at will, change pitch while a sound is playing, etc.The feature-rich miniBAE API is full of opportunities for innovative integration of sound design into interactive virtual worlds– for example, miniBAE includes a MIDI synthesizer that your application – or user – can play in real-time.
+ You can pause and resume any media playback at will, change pitch while a sound is playing, etc.The feature rich miniBAE API is full of opportunities for innovative integration of sound design into interactive virtual worlds, for example, miniBAE includes a MIDI synthesizer that your application, or user, can play in real-time.

-### Great-Sounding
+### Great Sounding

  The audio engine DSP quality is very good, comparable to high-end PC wavetable sound cards even though the processing is entirely